- 1 Have you heard about Gangtok Sikkim

 Tourist can find many travel agencies at「Mahatma Gandhi Marg」(MG Marg)which is the main area in Gangtok.

 If you are worried about altitude sickness don’t worry, they sell popcorns to avoid it.
 The local people say that popcorn helps you with the altitude sickness.
-Drive to Tsomgo Lake was amazing, and magnificent view that I have the confidence to recommend people.
+Drive to Tsomgo Lake was the amazing, and magnificent view that I have the confidence to recommend people.

 Sightseeing at Gangtok